 - Case Studies

-Clinical Placement Requirements: Over the span of the program, 700 hours of art therapy practical experience will be gained through an approved local school/agency/hospital, 350 of which are direct client contact hours.
-As well, students are encouraged to seek out practicum sites that may interest them that are not included currently on our active list of practicum sites.
-The initial practicum placements tend to be at an elementary school in the lower mainland, with 4-6 hours of client contact per week.
-Practicums do not begin until late October, after foundational courses have been taken.
-In January, students add a second practicum placement based on the client population they are interested in.
+Clinical Placement Requirements: Over the span of the program, 700 hours of art therapy clinical placement experience will be gained through an approved local school/agency/hospital, 350 of which are direct client contact hours.
+As well, students are encouraged to seek out placement sites that may interest them that are not included currently on our active list of placement sites.
+The initial clinical placements tend to be at an elementary school in the lower mainland, with 4-6 hours of client contact per week.
+Placements do not begin until late October, after foundational courses have been taken.
+In January, students add a second clinical placement based on the client population they are interested in.
 On average, students should be logging 10-12 practicum hours a week by February.
-Students are welcome to engage in more than two practicum placements over the span of the 15 months.
+Students are welcome to engage in more than two clinical placements over the span of the 15 months.

 Students begin the online component of the program in the second month.
 The following courses are offered sequentially online: